jeremy-edward-bauerle/LegendSRD/pdf_output/README.md

 Create a very large xml file of the pdf:
 `pdf2txt.py -o pdf2txt.xml legspiritmagic.pdf`
-(I've often omitted this commands because the file produced is so large.)
+(I've often omitted this command because the file produced is so large.)